Google Play Promotional Content (LiveOps): Best Practices

 How to set up promotional content on Google Play

-Promotional content can be created at any time, but must be submitted within 14 days of the event start date.
+You can create promotional content at any time, but remember to submit within 14 days of the event start date.
 It can take up to 4 days to approve your event, so plan to submit your event at least a few days prior to the start date to ensure it goes live on time.

 To create a promotional content event or offer in the Google Play Console: